FGMEMBERS/bluebird/readme.txt

 After the simulator starts up, your power is on, the engines are on standby, and ready to throttle up.
-  To hover up, press [Home] to spin up the counter-grav hover fans.
+  To hover up, press [Home] to spin up the counter-grav hover fans, or drag the middle mouse button in pointer mode.

 Press [?] for help with keyboard shortcuts specific to this model.
 For more basic help, press [F10] to toggle the menu bar, then select Help, and Basic Keys.